jjwithanr/obsidian_bible_study/docs/New Testament/John/John1.md

 The opening of the heavens indicated a major revelation (e.g., [Ezek 1:1](Ezekiel1#v.1)).
 Jesus’ words allude to [Genesis 28:12](Genesis28#v.12): Jesus is the new way between heaven and earth (Jacob’s ladder) on whom angels ascend and descend; like Jacob of old, this “genuine Israelite” Nathanael (Jn 1:47) would receive this new revelation.
 #craigkeener

+Jesus implied that he himself would be the medium of that revelation, and his order of the angels' procedure implies that they rose from earth to heaven with their inquiries and then returned to earth with the answers.
+His mission is to answer human need and to make sure that the answers are proclaimed.
+The term "Son of Man" is used here for the first time in John's gospel (see comments on [Mk 8:31](Mark8#v.31)).
+#merrillctenney